greim/reglib/README.markdown

 ## What is Root-Level Event Delegation?

-Event delegation is the technique of *delegating* the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple copies of a handler directly to nodes themselves.
+Event delegation is the technique of delegating the job of event handling to a single meta-handler attached to an ancestor DOM node, rather than attaching multiple copies of a handler directly to nodes themselves.

-*Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events occurring across the entire page.
-This technique has a number of benefits:
+*Root-level* event delegation is when this meta-handler is attached the the ultimate ancestor node—the root—effectively giving it visibility to all events on the page.
+This has a number of benefits:

  * Avoids the CPU spike associated with querying and wiring up lots of events at load time.
  * Avoids the need to re-query and re-wire when large swaths of DOM are replaced by ajax output or innerHTML.